 In the Description field, enter

-Under Functionality, select Receive 1:1 messages, Join spaces and group conversations, and Receive @mentions.
+Under Functionality, select Receive 1:1 messages and Join spaces and group conversations.

 Under Connection settings, select Apps Script project and paste the Deployment ID into the field.